TripleMTheDeveloper/TripleMTheDeveloper/README.md

 -  Passionate about creating user-friendly web applications
 -  Specializing in React.js, JavaScript, and responsive design
--  Always excited to collaborate on interesting front-end projects
 -  I am good at presenting and articulating my ideas
 -  Always eager to learn and grow
--  hard worker
+-  Hard worker
--  punctual and professional
+-  Punctual and professional
+-  Attentive to detail

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------